Morsmalleo/AhMyth/INSTRUCTIONS.md

 There are two binding methods available to choose from,

     1. The Boot method
-which allows the payload to activate when the victims phone restarts or shuts down and reboots.
+       - This allows the payload to activate when the victims phone restarts or shuts down and reboots.

-2. The Launcher Activity method which allows the payload to activate when the infected APK is opened by the Victim, the Launcher Method is currently still a bit unstable, won't work with all APK's.
+    2. The Launcher Activity method
+       - This allows the payload to activate when the infected APK is opened by the Victim, the Launcher Method is currently still a bit unstable, it won't work with all APK's, this will be updated though.

 Once you have selected a Binding method, you can go ahead and click the Green `Bind` button.